GalSaid/4-in-line-python-game/README.md

 5) Audio for the start and end game.

 The 2 game types have been combined into one game with a choice option.

+TO RUN THE GAME ON YOUR LOCAL PC, YOU CAN CLICK ON THE EXE FILE WITHOUT ANY DEPENDENCIES INSTALLED .